Skip to content

 Why do nonprofits care?

-On October 30, 2023, President Biden issued an Executive Order (EO) calling for “Safe, Secure, and Trustworthy Artificial Intelligence.”
+In October 2023, President Biden issued an Executive Order (EO) calling for “Safe, Secure, and Trustworthy Artificial Intelligence.”
 The EO:

 • Requires developers of the most powerful AI systems to share their safety test results and other critical information with the federal government;